gearboxxsv/OPENDroneSMS/README.md

 *  Create Incident Report (API,Web)
 *  Apply Prebuilt Standard Terms To Describe The Incident From UAST
 *  Supply Onsite Images, Onsite Video, Problem/Solution Statements, Submit, and Track It!

-## ASRS
->Anonymous Safety Reporting System (ASRS) is ideal for UAS providers of USS or UTM solutions wishing to implement a safety management program.
-UAST will offer a platform for no charge use to any valid system or drone operator to submit a detect and avoid occurrence, safety for pilot or drone issue, injury of any kind, common issue with commercial drone model creating risk, and a general public reporting tool with PII redaction.
-We collect only the facts to monitor safety issues.
-We do not advise on the rules and regulations in your area.
-Search quickly by any GPS coordinates to get a risk score and remote pilot reports.
-All data provided without warranty as is based on pilot reports (ASRS), website content, crowd source, social media, and federal databases permitted for this use.

-**Using the OpenDroneSMS web api is provided at no charge by the membership of the UAST.

 ### Why Participate With The UAST?
 * Participate In A Deliberate System For Risk Analysis